2021 Mazda3 Trim Levels with Comparisons & Configurations.

 Safety and security features are mostly similar as well.
 The 2.0 and 2.5 Sedans both have a dynamic stability control with traction control, smart brake support, a lane departure warning system, lane keep assist, high beam control, a rear-view camera, a tire pressure monitoring system, and an easy-to-use LATCH system for child car safety seats.

-Compare the 2021 Mazda 3 2.5 Sedan vs Select Trim Level.
-What is the Difference?
+Compare the 2021 Mazda 3 2.5 Sedan vs Select Trims.
+What is the difference?

 The Select is essentially the second trim level in the line-up.
 It too is equipped with the 2.5-L 4-cylinder engine, but you can opt for all-wheel-drive instead of front-wheel-drive on the Select.
 With AWD equipped, EPA estimates drop slightly to 28 mpg combined (with 25 mpg in the city and 33 mpg on the highway).
 The 6-speed automatic transmission comes equipped.

 One of the biggest upgrades on the Select is the addition of a blind spot monitoring system.
 There are some nifty exterior upgrades too.
 These include integrated turn indicators on the side mirrors, 18-inch aluminum alloy wheels, and more metallic paint options.